Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Introduction

 \section{Introduction}

 The defossilization of aviation represents a formidable challenge in the global transition toward net zero greenhouse gas (GHG) emissions.
-In 2019, civil aviation was responsible for over 900 million metric tons of \ce{CO2}-equivalent emissions, accounting for approximately \SI{10}{\%} of global transportation-related emissions.\cite{Vardon.2022} Forecasts anticipate a four- to six-fold increase in air traffic over the coming decades, driven by population growth, urbanization, and globalization.\cite{Bauen.2020, GonzalezGaray.2022} Whilst \ce{H2}-fueled aircrafts and electrification may present viable options at small scale and for niche applications, it is expected that long-chain liquid sustainable aviation fuels (SAFs) are crucial at large scale.\cite{FreireOrdonez.2022}
+In 2019, civil aviation was responsible for over 900 million metric tons of \ce{CO2}-equivalent emissions, accounting for approximately \SI{10}{\%} of global transportation-related emissions \cite{Vardon.2022}.
+Forecasts anticipate a four- to six-fold increase in air traffic over the coming decades, driven by population growth, urbanization, and globalization \cite{Bauen.2020, GonzalezGaray.2022}.
+Whilst \ce{H2}-fueled aircrafts and electrification may present viable options for short- and medium-haul air traffic and niche applications, it is expected that long-chain liquid sustainable aviation fuels (SAFs) are crucial at large scale \cite{FreireOrdonez.2022}.

-SAFs are hydrocarbon-based fuels synthesized from renewable carbon (\ce{C}) and \ce{H2} sources via certified thermochemical or biochemical conversion pathways.
+SAFs are hydrocarbon-based fuels synthesized from renewable carbon (\ce{C}) and \ce{H2} sources \emph{via} certified thermochemical or biochemical conversion pathways.
 Unlike alternative propulsion technologies, SAFs are compatible with existing aircraft engines, fuel handling systems, and airport infrastructure.
-As such, they can serve as drop-in replacements for conventional jet fuels (e.g., Jet-A1), facilitating a smoother and less disruptive transition to low-carbon aviation.
-The American Society for Testing and Materials (ASTM) International has codified the production and compositional criteria for SAFs under Standard D7566, with multiple conversion pathways such as Fischer–Tropsch Synthetic Paraffinic Kerosene (FT-SPK), Hydroprocessed Esters and Fatty Acids (HEFA-SPK), and Alcohol-to-Jet Synthetic Paraffinic Kerosene (ATJ-SPK) having already received certification for commercial deployment.\cite{ASTMInternational., Bauen.2020, Holladay.2020}
+As such, they can serve as drop-in replacements for conventional jet fuels (\emph{e.g.}\@, Jet-A1), facilitating a smoother and less disruptive transition to low-carbon aviation.
+The American Society for Testing and Materials (ASTM) International has codified the production and compositional criteria for SAFs under Standard D7566, with multiple conversion pathways such as Fischer–Tropsch Synthetic Paraffinic Kerosene (FT-SPK), Hydroprocessed Esters and Fatty Acids (HEFA-SPK), and Alcohol-to-Jet Synthetic Paraffinic Kerosene (ATJ-SPK) having already received certification for commercial deployment \cite{ASTMInternational., Bauen.2020, Holladay.2020}.